 I wanted to bring you a pasta dish that was a little bit different, but everything a bowl of pasta should be - perfectly cooked al dente pasta, with a sensational rich sauce.

-My Smokey Pepper Pasta is just this, however I do shy away from traditional Italian pasta ingredients.
+My Smokey Pepper Pasta is just this, however, I do shy away from traditional Italian pasta ingredients.

-In this recipe you’ll see tahini, tamari, maple syrup, nutritional yeast, lime juice and smoked paprika, that do sound a little bizarre, but trust me they all work together to create a truly delicious meal.
+I agree, the ingredients do sound a little bizarre, but trust me they all work together to create a truly delicious meal.

 PS: Be sure to tag me @ballerina_bites on Instagram so I can see your recreations!